murphJus/Klipper-cfgs-for-CoPrint-KCM-Ender3V3-SE-KE/README.md

 Save config and restart.

 ## Future Macro adjustments
-When you cancel a print it does not cut and retract the previous color.
+When you cancel a print, it does not cut and retract the previous color.
+This is what innitiates that process when a print finishes.
 ```
 FILAMENT_CUT
     G1 E-78